CodeGator/CG.Purple/BACKLOG.md

 ### Testing

-* Need to write a test plan
+* Need to write an overall test plan

 * Need to stand up test projects and fixtures.